 For our marine speaker tests, we compared 6.5-inch marine speakers because this is the most common size.
 You can install them in the cockpit or cabin area, though they can also be used as tower speakers if their sensitivity rating and power handling provide enough volume to project music past the wake.
 However, marine speakers come in a variety of sizes and styles, so you also want to consider the options within each marine speaker series.

 What Else Is Important When Upgrading Your Marine Speakers?

-While audio quality, power handling and durability are critical for a great marine audio experience, you may want to consider additional criteria.
+While audio quality, power handling and durability are critical for great marine audio, you may want to consider additional criteria.
 Installation features and the help and support each manufacturer provides are reflected in our comparison.
 You might also be interested in ambient enhancements like LEDs, though these aren't reflected in our scores.

 Installing your marine speaker can be as simple as swapping out your old speaker with a new one, like changing a light bulb.
-All you need to know is which way to turn the screwdriver.
+In these cases, all you need to know is which way to turn the screwdriver.
 However, it can also be complex, like installing an entirely new light fixture.
-The speaker needs to be properly wired and mounted.
+If you’re installing the speaker in a customized spot, it will need to be properly wired and mounted.
 This means you need to pay attention to the size of the spade plugs.
-The best marine speakers provide detailed installation guides with wiring diagrams and a cutout stencil in case you want to install the speaker in a new location.
+The best marine speakers provide detailed installation guides with wiring diagrams and a cutout stencil in case you want to put the speaker in a new location.